UjjalKar/letsSeeCms/src/posts/how-close-can-you-get-to-the-sun.md

   - ''
 author: Ujjal Kar
 ---
-The sun’s surface the coldest part still burns at an insane 5,550 degrees Fahrenheit.
+The sun’s surface the coldest part still burns at an insane 5,550 degrees Celsius.
 Very few things besides other suns could survive that kind of heat.

 ## Does a space suit enough to survive?

-A standard space suit will protect an astronaut by temperatures of up to 248 degrees Fahrenheit; still great in most instances, but extremely poor for trying to touch the sun.
+A standard space suit will protect an astronaut by temperatures of up to 120 degrees Celsius, still great in most instances, but extremely poor for trying to touch the sun.

 ## How close could you make with a space suit?

-The sun is about 93 million miles away from Earth, and it’s at about 3 million miles from the surface that temperatures would scorch up to above 248 degrees Fahrenheit.
+The sun is about 93 million miles away from Earth, and it’s at about 3 million miles from the surface that temperatures would scorch up to above 125 degrees Celsius.
 Relatively speaking, this is still pretty close.

 ## What are the things will kill you beside enormous heat?